Mask-adaptive Gated Convolution and Bi-directional Progressive Fusion Network for Depth Completion: Methods

 \subsection{Loss}

-The loss functions used in depth completion tasks are designed to minimize overall differences or areas with significant deficiencies in the predicted depth maps.
-The Mean Average Error (MAE) and Mean Squared Error (MSE) are commonly used loss functions in this context.
-However, it is worth noting that depth maps often contain crucial boundary information that may not be effectively captured by these standard losses.
-Therefore, we employed Structure-Consistence (SC) loss function to address the limitation.
+It is worth noting that depth maps often contain crucial boundary information that may not be effectively captured by the Mean Squared Error (MSE).
+Therefore, we employed Structure-Consistence (SC) loss function to address this limitation.
+The Structure-Consistence loss function can be formulated as follows: